Home\Educate\Communications Tools & Resources

 Use our flyer and infographic to illustrate that Investment in water reuse builds communities that are modern, sustainable and stable—ready for families to flourish and businesses to grow.

-This full-color booklet introduces kids to the world of water reuse with fun activities that develop their math and science skills.
+This full-color booklet introduces kids to the world of water reuse with fun math and science activities.
 Students will learn about the urban water cycle, the treatment processes that make water safe to use again, and much more!

 The booklet was produced in partnership with the Project WET Foundation and the Arizona, Colorado, Florida, and Texas WateReuse State Sections.
 The booklet is available on the Project WET store